 Fruits develop June to early September.

-The time of year you would expect to find Leiberg's Panic Grass fruiting in New York.
+The time of year you would expect to find Leiberg's Rosette Grass fruiting in New York.

 Dichanthelium leibergii (Vasey) Freckmann